Transverse and Unidirectional Spin Pumping: Hall-type spin pumping

 where $k=\omega/c$ is the wave number of microwaves.
 In the 2DEG $(z=0)$, the Fourier components in $\mathbf{E}({\bf r},t)|_{z=0}=\sum_{\xi=\pm}\sum_{k_x}{\bf E}^{\xi}(k_x,k_y)e^{i(k_xx+k_yy-\xi\omega t)}$ are along the wire $\hat{\bf y}$-direction and strongly depend on the ellipticity, i.e., they propagate \textit{unidirectionally} along the negative $\hat{\bf x}$-direction when $\zeta^2=1$ ($d=w$), but propagate bidirectionally when $\zeta^2\rightarrow 0$ ($d\ll w$).
 The stray magnetic field is emitted by the FMR via $\nabla \times {\bf E}=-\mu_0{\partial {\bf H}}/{\partial t}$;

 are circularly polarized and normal to the wire $\hat{\bf y}$-direction.

 Figure~\ref{Spinhall}(a) and (b) illustrate the Hall-type spin pumping in a 2DEG (e.g., ${{\rm Mo S}_2}$ using parameters in Fig.~\ref{Driven_Js}) pumped by the FMR $\omega_{\rm K}=2\pi\times28.15 $~GHz of CoFeB nanowire of $d=w=100~{\rm nm}$.
 The saturation magnetization $\mu_0M_s=1.6{\rm\ T}$~\cite{CoFeB_1,CoFeB_2,CoFeB_3} is biased by a static magnetic field $\mu_0H_0=0.1\ {\rm T}$ along the wire $\pm \hat{\bf y}\mbox{-}$direction, and a small transverse magnetization $M_z=0.1M_s$ is excited by uniform microwaves.
+Such a precession amplitude $M_z=0.1 M_s$ corresponds to the cone angle $\theta\approx5.7^\circ$ by $M_z/M_s=\sin\theta=0.1$, which lies well within the reported FMR experiments since cone angles in the range of $6^\circ\sim 9^\circ$ have been well reported in experimental studies of various nanostructured ferromagnet~\cite{cone_angle1,cone_angle2,cone_angle3,cone_angle4}.
 As illustrated in Fig.~\ref{Spinhall}(a), the flow direction of electrons is locked to the direction of spin polarization, that is, the electrons flowing along the $+\hat{\bf y}$/$-\hat{\bf y}$-direction carry $+{\hat{\bf x}}$/$-{{\hat{\bf x}}}$ spin polarization, which results in a pure spin current since the net charge current vanishes according to Eq.~\eqref{nonlinear_charge_current}.
 Although the magnetic field has both the $x$ and $z$ components [Eq.~\eqref{manegtic_field_k}], only the $x$-component polarizes the spin since it holds a $\pi/2$-phase difference relative to the electric field.

 The generation of Hall-type spin current can be well understood by analyzing the spin texture ${\bf S}(q_x,q_y)$ of electrons pumped by the electromagnetic field, an intuition inspired by the spin-Hall effect~\cite{spin_hall_effect_RSOC}.
 To this end, we decompose the transverse spin current in Eq.~\eqref{nonlinear_spin_current} according to $\pmb{\cal J}^{T}_s(x)=\sum_{q_x,q_y}{\bf v}(q_x,q_y)\otimes {\bf S}(q_x,q_y,x)$, in which ${\bf v}(q_x,q_y)$ is the group velocity of electrons and ${\bf S}(q_x,q_y,x)$ is the spin texture we want to define.
 By definition, we need to analyze this spin texture by distinguishing the position $x<-w/2$ and $x>w/2$.
 Figure~\ref{Spinhall}(c) and (d) illustrate the spin texture in momentum space at the left- and right-hand side of the magnetic nanowire.
 Only the $x$-component ${\bf S}_x$ exists, demonstrating the excited spin current is polarized along $\hat{\bf x}$.
 Furthermore, for electrons moving in the $+\hat{\bf y}$ direction $(q_y>0)$, the net spin polarization $\sum_{q_x}{\bf S}_x(q_x,q_y)$ is oriented along $+\hat{\bf x}$, while those moving in the $-\hat{\bf y}$ direction carry a net $-\hat{\bf x}$ polarization, explaining exactly the properties of the pumped Hall spin current.